 Which is better, position trading or intraday trading?

-Position trading can be more suitable if you prefer less stress, fewer trades, and higher potential profits over a longer period.
-Intraday trading is good for potential quick gains but requires constant monitoring and carries more risk.
+Position trading may be more suitable if you prefer less stress, fewer trades, and higher potential profits over a longer period.
+Intraday trading may offer opportunities for quicker gains but it requires constant monitoring and carries more risk.

 Which stock is most suitable for positional trading?

-Stocks showing a clear long-term trend and strong fundamentals, like large cap companies, can be suitable for positional trading.
+Stocks showing a clear long-term trend and strong fundamentals, like large cap companies may be suitable for positional trading.

 What is positional vs. swing trading?